Dubai bets billions that Expo 2020 won't be a desert mirage

 "We can only again invite, we can only be open, we can only facilitate, we can only give discounts to incentivize them to come," said Tarek Oliveira Shayya, a board director for Expo 2020 and its chief spokesman.
 "The response, however, will come from them."

+Dubai functions like a company town.
+Its marquee employers are the state-owned Emirates airline, state-backed real estate developers and other government-associated industries.
+And those industries helped build the Burj Khalifa, the world's tallest building at 828 meters (2,717 feet), the largest manmade harbor at its Jebel Ali port, and the manmade, frond-shaped Palm Jumeirah archipelago in the Persian Gulf.

+The city's well-known appetite for megaprojects once inspired a 2016 article from the satirical website The Onion about Dubai building "the world's first full-scale replica of Dubai, a multibillion-dollar investment known as the Dubai Experience built on the outskirts of the city-state."

 At the center of the Expo 2020 site is the Al Wasl Dome, a 65-meter-high (213-foot) structure that will see videos and designs projected across it.
-Its Sustainability Pavilion will be covered in solar panels and surrounded by similarly paneled "energy trees" to make it a zero-energy structure.
+Its Sustainability Pavilion, which recalls the towers of New York's 1964 world's fair, will be covered in solar panels and surrounded by similarly paneled "energy trees" to make it a zero-energy structure.
+Construction crews will also build a network of roads and a connection to Dubai's driverless Metro line.

 All told, construction costs around the event are estimated at $7 billion.